squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 make: *** [all] Error 1
 }}}

-Note on the second line the **/usr/bin/false**.
+Note on the second line the ''/usr/bin/false''.
 This is supposed to be a path to the ''ar'' program.
 If ''configure'' cannot find ''ar'' on your system, then it substitues ''false''.

 To fix this you either need to:

   * Add ''/usr/ccs/bin'' to your PATH.
 This is where the ''ar'' command should be.
 You need to install SUNWbtool if ''ar'' is not there.
 Otherwise,
-  * Install the **binutils** package from [ftp://ftp.gnu.org/gnu/binutils the GNU FTP ite].
+  * Install the '''binutils''' package from [ftp://ftp.gnu.org/gnu/binutils the GNU FTP ite].
 This package includes programs such as ''ar'', ''as'', and ''ld''.

 == I have problems compiling Squid on Platform Foo. ==